Year | University Policies | University Practices | Student Union Policies | Student Union Practices |

 Article 1 further states:

-Article 3 of the Charter states:
+Article 3 of the Charter reads:

 Every member of our University Community has the right to be free from vexatious conduct, from verbal, physical, or psychological abuse or intimidation, and from sexual or any other form of harassment… Students have the responsibility to refrain from behaviour that obstructs teaching, learning, or any class or function, and the responsibility to refrain from malicious, vexatious or abusive conduct, and acts of intimidation, harassment, or assault.

-Article 4 of the Code of Student Conduct, “Rules of Conduct and Offences,” states “Nothing in this Code is intended to prohibit student academic freedom, peaceful assemblies, demonstrations, lawful picketing, or to inhibit free speech.”
+“Nothing in this Code is intended to prohibit student academic freedom, peaceful assemblies, demonstrations, lawful picketing, or to inhibit free speech.”

 Bishop’s University hosts an annual on-campus lecture series, “The Donald Lecture Series,” which it describes as follows: